 Grievances against other students or staff in the Department or the School might best be sorted out with department Student Representatives, the Personal Tutor or the MA Tutor.
 However, if a student is not happy with presenting a grievance within the Department, recourse can be made to their Students Union Representative or to the Associate Dean of Learning and Teaching or the Registrar.

 Please note that SOAS has policies in relation to Equal Opportunity and Freedom of Expression, and has also established guidelines for procedures in cases of sexual harassment.
 Students who feel discriminated against in any way are encouraged to understand and exercise their rights under these policies.

 Students with a disability or a learning difficulty

-The Russell Square campus consists of two interlinking buildings (the old building and the Library building, and the Brunei building) all of which are accessible to students with disabilities as is the Vernon Square campus.
+The Russell Square campus consists of two interlinking buildings (the old building and the Library building, and the Brunei building and Paul Webley Wing, Senate House) all of which are accessible to students with disabilities.
 Other sites are not suitable for wheelchair users, so please check with the relevant department first.